ucho456job/mycmd/README.md

 - `-g`: Specify group.
 - `-t`: Specify task.
 - `-e`: Specify editor. path must exist.

-## How to use

-1. Run `mycmd edit` to open $HOME/.mycmd/cmd.json
-2. Please update cmd.json referring to ["About cmd.json configuration structure"](#about-cmdjson-configuration-structure)
-3. You can run registered commands by running `mycmd exec` and following the prompts.

 ## About cmd.json configuration structure